-This proposal describes a modification of the transform selection in the MTS tool.
+This contribution proposes a modification of the transform selection in the MTS tool.
 It consists of three changes: removing the combination (DCT-8, DCT-8), replacing the size-32 DCT-8 with the existing DCT-2, and adding an algorithm to sort the combinations (DST-7, DCT-8) and (DCT-8, DST-7) based on block characteristics.

 Two different configurations are tested: The default CTC configuration where at most 3 candidates besides (DCT-2, DCT-2) are tested for intra-predicted blocks and at most 4 candidates for inter-predicted blocks, and a configuration where at most 2 candidates are tested for both intra and inter.
 When comparing the CTC configuration with the anchor [T1], a gain of -0.04% / -0.01% / -0.04% AI/RA/LD is reported with unchanged encoder and decoder run times.
 When comparing the variant of testing 2 candidates to an anchor testing 2 candidates [T3], the reported gain is -0.07% / -0.02% / -0.03% AI/RA/LD without significant run time changes.
 A third test comparing the proposed software with 2 candidates to the CTC anchor [T2] reportedly shows a loss of 0.06% / 0.03% / 0.02% AI/RA/LD with a reported encoder run time reduction to 87% / 98% / 97% AI/RA/LD.